cloudify-cosmo/docs.getcloudify.org/content/plugins/vsphere.md

 ## Connection Config

-All node types contain a property, `connection_config` which is a key-value vSphere environment configuration.
-If not specified, values that were used for Cloudify bootstrap process will be used.
+All node types contain the `connection_config` property, which is a key-value vSphere environment configuration.
     * `username` vSphere username.
     * `password` user password.
     * `host` vCenter host name or IP.